-Charlie Brooker’s award-winning sci-fi series Black Mirror is like a new generation’s version of The Twilight Zone (which is also returning to television soon), but with a modern, technology-driven twist.
+Charlie Brooker’s award-winning sci-fi series Black Mirror is like a new generation’s version of The Twilight Zone (which recently returned to television), but with a modern, technology-driven twist.
 The series’ dark, ominous stories examine what might happen if technological development, and our seemingly innocuous digital habits, were taken too far.
 Surprise endings or terrifying awakenings are at the core of every episode, so it’s no surprise that each of the short but compelling seasons has mesmerized viewers and, with everything going on in the world right now, occasionally hit close to home in unexpected ways.

-After having indulged in all 19 thought-provoking episodes to date, we’ve selected the cream of the crop – the 10 best episodes, which we’ve ranked from 10th to our absolute favorite episode.
+After having indulged in all 22 thought-provoking episodes and one movie to date, we’ve selected the cream of the crop — the 10 best stories, which we’ve ranked from 10th to our absolute favorite Black Mirror tale.
 Note: There are a lot of spoilers ahead.

 Season 4, episode 1

 When you start watching the first episode of the latest season of Black Mirror, you might initially think you selected the wrong series when this Star Trek-inspired episode begins.
 It’s a departure from what Black Mirror fans are used to, featuring comedic elements and special effects.
 But don’t be fooled: Dark, sinister undertones are still at the heart of the story.

 The episode looks at what happens when a reclusive and bitter tech programmer and video game company co-founder uses a secret, simulated world in his game to become the powerful man he wishes he was in real life.
 Everyone who has crossed him becomes a digital clone in the virtual world, unable to escape this alternate life of torture — they are his digital slaves whenever he decides to plug in and “play.”
 The episode has been so popular that it has led to talk of a potential spinoff series.

 Season 4, episode 2